qdrant/landing_page/qdrant-landing/content/blog/qdrant-1.10.x.md

 }
 ```

-We will be publishing examples in docs and our new API specification. *For more details, read the [Query API documentation] (/documentation/concepts/query/)*
+We will be publishing code samples in [docs](/documentation/concepts/search) and our new [API specification](http://api.qdrant.tech).</br> *If you need additional support with this new method, our [Discord](https://qdrant.to/discord) on-call engineers can help you.*

-## Native Hybrid Search Support
+### Native Hybrid Search Support
-Query API will also natively support **Hybrid Search**.
-Up to this point, you had to combine the results via `fusion` of `sparse` and `dense` vectors on your own.
+Query API now also natively supports **sparse/dense fusion**.
+Up to this point, you had to combine the results of sparse and dense searches on your own.
 This is now sorted on the back-end, and you only have to configure them as basic parameters for Query API.

 ```http
 POST /collections/{collection_name}/points/query